d12frosted/elpa-mirror/gnu/denote-readme.txt

   The file type of the new note is determined by the user option `denote-file-type' ([Front matter]).

-  The keyword prompt supports minibuffer completion.
+  The keywords’ prompt supports minibuffer completion.
 Available candidates are those defined in the user option `denote-known-keywords'.
 More candidates can be inferred from the names of existing notes, by setting `denote-infer-keywords' to non-nil